 Once, while at a party, I made a new friend.
 She was pursuing her PhD in Mathematics.
 Her course work was finished and she was focusing on her dissertation.
-Interestingly, at one point in my life, I too wanted a PhD in mathematics, but she was the first person I’ve met who was actually doing it!During a career, the average teacher will directly influence 500 to 5,000 students—a profound amount of influence that one person can make.
+Interestingly, at one point in my life, I too wanted a PhD in mathematics, but she was the first person I’ve met who was actually doing it!During a career, the average teacher will directly influence 500 to 5,000 student.
 Click To Tweet

 Aside from the math part, another intriguing aspect is what she’s researching.
 At the risk of over simplification, she was studying the teaching techniques used by the people who teach the math teachers.